NewsIn Your CommunityVirginia Beach

-VIRGINIA BEACH, Va. — The owners of the Historic Cavalier Hotel at the Virginia Beach are looking to sell the property, along with two other Oceanfront hotels, in a resolution being brought to city council.
+VIRGINIA BEACH, Va. — The owners of the Historic Cavalier Hotel in Virginia Beach are looking to sell the property, along with two other Oceanfront hotels, in a resolution that was brought to the city's development authority on Tuesday.

-In addition to the Cavalier, the Oceanfront Marriot and the Embassy Suites may also be sold to to Wheelock Street Capital LLC, a Connecticut-based real estate investment firm.
+In addition to the Cavalier, the Oceanfront Marriott and the Embassy Suites may also be sold to Wheelock Street Capital LLC, a Connecticut-based real estate investment firm.
 The resolution aims to transfer the current gap financing that was approved for these properties to their prospective buyer.

 In 2014, the Virginia Beach City Council and the Virginia Beach Development Authority approved $18 million in gap financing for the Cavalier project, the initiative to restore the historic Cavalier hotel properties.
 In 2017, $6.5 million in gap financing was added for the Embassy Suites.

 The Cavalier Hotel first opened back in 1927, serving as a landmark of the Virginia Beach Oceanfront.
-The hotel was closed for a time then it reopened back in 2018 after a push from city leaders to restore the historic property.
+The hotel was closed for a time, then it reopened in 2018 after a push from city leaders to restore the historic property.

 In a report submitted by Gold Key PHR — the resort's developer — to the Virginia Beach City Council back in 2023, the following details were shared:

-- After the renovation efforts were completed, the Historic Cavalier Hotel reopened, 81 Cavalier residences were sold, the Marriott Virginia Beach Oceanfront opened, all 35 units of the 42 Ocean luxury condos sold and Embassy Suites by Hilton Virginia Beach Oceanfront opened.
+• After the renovation efforts were completed, the Historic Cavalier Hotel reopened, 81 Cavalier residences were sold, the Marriott Virginia Beach Oceanfront opened, all 35 units of the 42 Ocean luxury condos were sold, and Embassy Suites by Hilton Virginia Beach Oceanfront opened.

 In 2023, the Historic Cavalier Hotel and its two sister hotels were projected to generate $9,520,360 in city tax revenue, according to Gold Key PHR’s report.